 Take pictures of the accident scene, any defective equipment, other evidence of what caused your injuries, and of your injuries.

 You do not want to sign a medical release of information or any other document—even to settle your claim—without first reviewing it with an attorney to ensure you do not give up important legal rights.

-- Contact an attorney.
 Contact an attorney as soon as possible after your accident.
 He can help you build your case by interviewing witnesses while their memories are fresh.
 He may also visit the accident scene before important evidence is destroyed or the defect repaired, and obtain evidence that could be lost quickly, like surveillance tapes.
 He can also negotiate a better settlement for you because he will know what your claim is really worth and how to deal with insurance adjusters.

-- Make a claim.
 You need to make a claim for compensation.
 There are strict time periods for filing a claim in a workers’ compensation case and filing a non-subscriber employer lawsuit if your employer opted out of workers’ comp.
 To avoid making any inadvertent mistakes, contact an attorney to help you file your claim before it’s too late.